 Wandering city streets by foot is a lot of fun, but it’s important to stay hydrated.
 Pack a reusable water bottle that you can refill throughout the day and you’ll never go thirsty.
 While Boston has some water fountains around the city, if you have any trouble finding a public water source, don’t hesitate to pop into a local restaurant or deli and ask them to fill your bottle.
 Boston is a very friendly city and you’ll find that many people are happy to help out.

 If you need a new bottle for your day of exploring, Marathon Sports has all your hydration needs covered.

 A Day Pack

-Just like it can rain at any moment, you never know when the sun might appear.
+Just as it can rain at any moment, you never know when the sun might appear.
 Keep the glare at bay with a pair of sunglasses with UV protection, even if you’re visiting in the winter.
 Eye protection is especially important when you’re visiting a new city, as you’re likely going to spend some time looking up, admiring the beautiful buildings.

 A Good Lotion

-There are plenty of beaches around Boston, so a swimsuit is a must for a summer vacation in the area.
+There are plenty of beaches around Boston, so a swimsuit is a must when planning a summer vacation in the area.
 Be sure to also pack light breezy clothing for those warm summer days in the sand.
-Don’t forget to bring a towel!
+And don’t forget to bring a towel!

 In the colder months, be sure to pack scarves, gloves, and warm socks alongside your winter coat.
 It helps if your accessories have your team’s logo when catching either a Bruins or Celtics game at the TD Garden arena.

 Whatever surprises Boston throws your way, you should be ready for them after reading our packing list of Boston essentials.
 We hope our list has helped you feel fully prepared!